juxor/afaq/markdown/secC10.md

 income growth, countries at every level of per capita GDP performed worse on average in the period of globalisation than in the period from 1960 to 1980."_
-[Mark Weisbrot, Dean Baker, Egor Kraev and Judy Chen, **The Scorecard on Globalization 1980-2000: Twenty Years of Diminished Progress**] In fact:
+[Mark Weisbrot, Dean Baker, Egor Kraev and Judy Chen, **The Scorecard on Globalization 1980-2000: Twenty Years of Diminished Progress** ] In fact:

-> _"The poorest group went from a per capita GDP growth rate of 1.9 percent annually in 1960-80, to a decline of 0.5 percent per year (1980-2000).
-For the middle group (which includes mostly poor countries), there was a sharp decline from an annual per capita growth rate of 3.6 percent to just less than 1 percent.
-Over a 20-year period, this represents the difference between doubling income per person, versus increasing it by just 21 percent."_ [**Op.
+> _"The poorest group went from a per capita GDP growth rate of 1.9 percent
+> annually in 1960-80, to a decline of 0.5 percent per year (1980-2000).
+For
+> the middle group (which includes mostly poor countries), there was a sharp
+> decline from an annual per capita growth rate of 3.6 percent to just less
-Cit.**]
+> than 1 percent.
+Over a 20-year period, this represents the difference
+> between doubling income per person, versus increasing it by just 21
+> percent."_ [ **Op.
+Cit.** ]

 Nor should we forget that there is a _"gallery of nations whose economies soured shortly after their leaders were lauded by the global policy elite for pursuing sound economic fundamentals."_ [Jeff Faux and Larry Mishel, **Op.
-Cit.**, p.
+Cit.** , p.
 94] This process of proclaiming the success of neo-liberalism before it implodes started with the original neo-liberal experiment, namely Pinochet's Chile whose economy imploded just after Milton Friedman proclaimed it an "economic miracle" (see [section C.11](secC11.md)).

-Latin America has suffered the most attention from neo-liberalism and its institutions so it would be useful to look there for evaluating the claims of its supporters (_"the IMF talks with pride about the progress that Latin America made in market reforms"_ [Stiglitz, **Op.
-Cit.**, p.
+Latin America has suffered the most attention from neo-liberalism and its institutions so it would be useful to look there for evaluating the claims of its supporters ( _"the IMF talks with pride about the progress that Latin America made in market reforms"_ [Stiglitz, **Op.
+Cit.** , p.
 79]).
 Rather than success story, there has been _"a long period of economic failure: for the prior 20 years, 1980-1999, the region grew by only 11 percent (in per capita terms) over the whole period.
 This is the worst 20-year growth performance for more than a century, even including the years of the Great Depression."_ By comparison, _"for the two decades from 1960-1979, Latin America experienced per capita GDP growth of 80 percent."_ In fact, _"using the 1960-1979 period as a baseline, the quarter century for 1980-2004 is dismal.
 Annual growth in GDP per capita registers a mere 0.5 percent, as opposed to 3.0 percent over the previous period.
 Countries that are now considered relatively successful are not doing very well compared to past performance.
 For example, Mexico registers 0.8 percent annual per capita growth for 1980-2004, as compared with 3.3 percent for 1960-79.
 For Brazil, which one had one of the fastest growing economies in the world, per capita growth is only 0.8 percent annually for 1980-2004, as compared with 4.9 percent for 1960-79."_ For Latin America as a whole, real per-capita growth was 3.0% in the 1960s, 2.9% in the 1970s, -0.3% in the 1980s and 1.4% in the 1990s.
-This means that for 1980-1999, _"the region's per capita GDP grew at an annual rate of only 0.5 percent, a cumulative total of 11 percent for the two decades."_ By comparison, _"from 1960-1979, per capita growth was 3.0 percent, or 80 percent for these two decades."_ [Mark Weisbrot and David Rosnick, **Another Lost Decade?: Latin America's Growth Failure Continues into the 21st Century**] Looking at Mexico, for example, since NAFTA per capita GDP growth in Mexico has averaged less than 1.0% annually.
+This means that for 1980-1999, _"the region's per capita GDP grew at an annual rate of only 0.5 percent, a cumulative total of 11 percent for the two decades."_ By comparison, _"from 1960-1979, per capita growth was 3.0 percent, or 80 percent for these two decades."_ [Mark Weisbrot and David Rosnick, **Another Lost Decade?: Latin America's Growth Failure Continues into the 21st Century** ] Looking at Mexico, for example, since NAFTA per capita GDP growth in Mexico has averaged less than 1.0% annually.
 This is an extremely poor growth record for a developing country.
 Successful developing countries, such as South Korea and Taiwan have managed to sustain per capita GDP growth rates that have averaged more than 4.0% since the sixties.
 In fact, Mexico managed to sustain a per capita GDP growth rate of more than 4.0% in the period from 1960 to 1980, when it was following a path of import substitution.
 But, then, neither South Korea nor Taiwan followed the dictates of neo-liberalism.

 Over all it is important to stress that neo-liberalism has failed its own
 test:

-> _"Economic growth over the last twenty years, the period during which [neo- liberalism] policies . . . have been put into place, has been dramatically reduced . . . to assume that the World Bank and the IMF have brought 'growth- enhancing policies' to their client countries goes against the overwhelming weight of the evidence over the last two decades . . .
-In short, there is no region of the world that the Bank or Fund can point to as having succeeded through adopting the policies that they promote -- or in many cases, impose -- upon borrowing countries."_ [Mark Weisbrot, Dean Baker, Robert Naiman, and Gila Neta, **Growth May Be Good for the Poor -- But are IMF and World Bank Policies Good for Growth?**]
+> _"Economic growth over the last twenty years, the period during which [neo-
+> liberalism] policies . . . have been put into place, has been dramatically
+> reduced . . . to assume that the World Bank and the IMF have brought
+> 'growth-enhancing policies' to their client countries goes against the
+> overwhelming weight of the evidence over the last two decades . . .
+In
+> short, there is no region of the world that the Bank or Fund can point to as
+> having succeeded through adopting the policies that they promote -- or in
+> many cases, impose -- upon borrowing countries."_ [Mark Weisbrot, Dean
+> Baker, Robert Naiman, and Gila Neta, **Growth May Be Good for the Poor --
+> But are IMF and World Bank Policies Good for Growth?** ]

 As Chomsky summarises, the periods of fastest and prolonged growth have not coincide with phases of extensive liberalisation.
 In fact, neoliberal reforms